mpcarr/vpx-glf/docs/tutorial/tutorial-ball-devices.md

 ### Setup

-A ball device will need a switch to dermine when a ball has entered and some way of holding the ball physically.
+A ball device will need a switch to determine when a ball has entered and some way of holding the ball physically.
 There are many ways to do this in VPX such as using a kicker object or building an enclosure with walls.

 ### Configuration